|

 Radix: Radical Interpretations of and Solutions for Disasters

-Disaster Diplomacy for Creeping Environmental Changes (Also termed "creeping environmental problems" and "creeping environmental phenomena".
-Includes climate change, global warming, and ice ages.)
+(Also termed "creeping environmental problems" and "creeping environmental phenomena".)

 Lessons, mirroring other disaster diplomacy work, include: